patricklity/CMS-Guide-Self-Buid/PromotionCodeReport.rst

     * - Description
       - The Description of Promotion
     * - 1st purchase or not
-      - "Yes" or "no" of a Promotion Code for the 1st Purchase?
+      - "Yes" or "no" of a Promotion Code for the 1st Purchase